teambit/docs/docs/workspace.md

 A component may exist in more than one state.
 A state that is derived from its code status (such as modified) and a state derived from its dependencies (e.g. pending to be tagged).

-Listed here are all possible component states.
+The following is a list of all possible component states:

 ### Nothing to tag or export

 No components have pending changes.
-Either no files are tracked in the workspace, or the tracked components are exported or sourced, with no pending changes.
+Either no files are tracked in the workspace, or the tracked components are all exported or sourced, with no pending changes.

 ```shell
 $ bit status